Star-Lord: Film

 Star-Lord makes a non-speaking cameo appearance in Planet Hulk.

 Marvel Cinematic Universe

 Chris Pratt portrays Peter Quill / Star-Lord in media set in the Marvel Cinematic Universe.
-This version is the son of Ego the Living Planet and the half-brother of Mantis, and additionally inherited Celestial abilities from Ego before losing them following his death.
+This version is the son of Ego the Living Planet and the paternal half-brother of Mantis, and additionally inherited Celestial abilities from Ego before losing them following his death.
 He first appears in Guardians of the Galaxy (2014) and makes subsequent appearances in Guardians of the Galaxy Vol. 2, Avengers: Infinity War, Avengers: Endgame, Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special, and Guardians of the Galaxy Vol. 3.
 Additionally, alternate universe variants of Quill appear in What If...?.